It costs 7 times to acquire a new eCommerce customer than to retain an existing one.

 Shoppers need a forum to vent their grievances.
 Apart from social media, which can potentially damage your brand image.
 Instead offer a portal within your shopping site that can help customers feel their voices are heard.
 A delivery dispute portal is what your brand needs to address customer concerns.
 Facilitate customers to file disputes.
 Be it delivery delays or damaged shipments.
 Approve and authorize their request in real-time from within a single dashboard.

 Self-serve returns portal

 Processing returns is most complex in the entire supply chain of the eCommerce business.
 But quite critical.
 Easy return is an important credential that every online shopper looks for.
 With GenZ leaning in favor of self-serve platforms, allow your shoppers to initiate a return request on a return portal created within your shopping site.
-Once a request is received, you may authorise it and complete the refund process seamlessly.
+Once a request is received, you may authorize it and complete the refund process seamlessly.
 Bid goodbye to back-and-forth emails.

-Thinking beyond emails
+Think beyond emails

 While customer post-purchase experience is making inroads into eCommerce business operations, it comes to a screeching halt with email notifications.
-As a retailer dare to step outside of the half-baked-automation of your last-mile customer delivery experience.
+As a retailer dare to step outside of the half-baked automation of your last-mile customer delivery experience.
 Embrace a full-fledged innovative disruption to set a new standard for customer delivery experience.

 Do you want to step your customer’s post-purchase experience?
 Try out ShippingChimp for free.